XZou0803/Tableau-Visualizations-Individual-Project/README.md

 ![Pic3](image/Refer.png)

-The results show that the fatal or serious injury crashes decreased 9% near speed cameras, compared to 6% increase citywide and overall crashes have increased 1% in the automated speed enforcement locations compared to a 21% increase in crashes citywide from 2012-13 to 2014-16 period.
-[Link](https://www.chicago.gov/content/dam/city/depts/cdot/CSZ/ASE_CrashAnalysisWriteUp_10_10_18.pdf)
+The results show that the fatal or serious injury crashes decreased 9% near speed cameras, compared to 6% increase citywide and overall crashes have increased 1% in the automated speed enforcement locations compared to a 21% increase in crashes citywide from 2012-13 to 2014-16 period[(Link)](https://www.chicago.gov/content/dam/city/depts/cdot/CSZ/ASE_CrashAnalysisWriteUp_10_10_18.pdf).

 Then I found another resource --List of Activated Speed Cameras and Enforcement Schedule from Chicago government website.[Link]( https://www.chicago.gov/content/dam/city/depts/cdot/Red%20Light%20Cameras/2018/Chicago_Active_Camera_Schedule_090518.pdf
 ).
 I merged this dataset with my original dataset by Camera ID.
 In this dataset, I summarized the new cameras launching year as follow: